Kamouyiaraki/Dvexillum_MitoDiversity/Chapter4_Scotland/hap.custom_doc.md

 ```

-### Example 6: I want to use the DNAbin output to plot a haplotype network using pegas
+### Example 6: I want to use the DNAbin output to plot a haplotype network using pegas (including v1.0-1)

 (I still want to treat dels as a 5th base and I want haplotype diversity with specified populations)